Guuzen/events/src/Infrastructure/ResComposer/README.md

 ]
 ```

-### Multiple simple collector
+### Merge collector
-Use case is when there is need to do multiple joins with **related resource** of same type but write it to a different fields in **main resource** and do not do request to storage for every field.
+Use case is when there is need to merge array of collectors in order to of compose multiple joins with **related resource** of same type but write it to a different fields in **main resource** and do not do request to storage for every field.

 For example Application has Files of one type but in different fields.
 ```php